Tuesday, October 17, 2017

 Lawrence University boasts a world-renowned conservatory of music within a nationally ranked liberal arts college.
 Conservatory professors, outstanding musicians in their own right, perform regularly throughout the country.
 Join them at the Dakota Jazz Club & Restaurant in Minneapolis for a memorable night of jazz.

 These artistically adventurous jazz virtuosos have delighted audiences around the world.
-Joined by current student musicians and alumni pros, this is a one-night performance you won't want to miss.
+Joined by local alumni pros, this is a one-night performance you won't want to miss.
 Register below.

 General Admission: $30 (includes refreshments)